 Google AdWords is going to be the more laser-focused advertising of the two and could cost double the amount of Facebook but the return on investment could be much higher depending on your industry and your companies situation.

 Most businesses and brands will use some combination of both platforms, but how you use them is truly dependent on what exactly you are looking for from your online marketing.

 Need help with your Search Engine Marketing?
 Please Contact us and let us help you!

 Have any questions?
 Please comment below!

 I am the CEO of NTX Designs which I started in 2013.
-I have been a corporate applications developer for 13 years and I am also an avid craft beer and food person!
+I have been a corporate application developer for 22 years and I am also an avid craft beer and food person!
 I really enjoy good craft beers and eating great food.
-Hopefully, you enjoy these things as well
+Hopefully, you enjoy these things as well.

 January 22, 2018